Yeliz Yılmaz: Club career

-International
+International career

-Yılmaz played more than 400 times for the Turkish National Team.
+Yılmaz played more than 400 times for the Turkish national team.
 Yılmaz is part of the Turkey women's national handball team.
-She played at the 2012 European Women's Handball Championship qualification matches.
+She played the 2012 European Women's Handball Championship qualification matches.

 She was member of the silver medal-winning national team at the 2009 Mediterranean Games held in Pescara, Italy.
+In 2017, she won the silver medal with the national team at the Islamic Solidarity Games in Baku, Azerbaycan.

 Yılmaz was part of the Turkey women's national beach handball team.